IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 A hydrogen source, a reformer or an import terminal, is a unit with MaximumProductionH2 above zero.
 It makes hydrogen at ProductionCostH2 without drawing electricity, so the earlier workaround of an isolated electricity network feeding an electrolyzer is no longer needed.

-The hydrogen subsystem is summarised in the following figure.
-The hydrogen balance is the only carrier balance holding consumers, the turbine and the boiler, so a case defining either without a hydrogen file would burn fuel charged nowhere; either unit therefore switches the carrier on by itself.
+The hydrogen subsystem is summarised below.
+A turbine and a boiler burn hydrogen, and they are charged for it in the hydrogen balance alone, so either one switches the carrier on by itself.

 ```{image} ../img/HydrogenSubsystem.png
 :alt: Hydrogen subsystem in openTEPES